(even the Rahara figure above) are quite different from the highly-sophisticated

 course it was also used, as still in Australia, as a generic term

 for 'woman'.
-Since the quaint term used to describe these carvings
+Since the quaint term used to describe these

-we must consider the attributes of the figures themselves.
+or purposes, we must consider the attributes of the figures themselves.

 The most important